Sex Crimes Lawyer Ewing, NJ

 Conviction of a sex crime in Hamilton, New Jersey can result in substantial jail time and monetary fines, and it can also require the convicted individual to register as a sex offender in a publicly available database under Megan’s Law.
 The punishment for a sex crime can be daunting, but an experienced NJ criminal defense attorney can evaluate your case to lay out your potential options to fight the charges and avoid the most severe penalties.

 Schedule a Free Consultation with an Experienced Robbinsville Sex Crimes Attorney

-I defend against all types of sex crime accusations with the consistent goal of clearing your name whenever possible.
-Contact my Hamilton office as soon as you have been arrested for, or accused of, committing a sex crime so that I can begin the process of formulating your defense.
-I provide a free initial consultation to all of my clients, so contact my office at 609-587-1144, or fill out this online form.
-Our office is located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.
+We defend against all types of sex crime accusations with the consistent goal of clearing your name whenever possible.
+Contact our Hamilton office as soon as you have been arrested for, or accused of, committing a sex crime so that we can begin the process of formulating your defense.
+We provide a free initial consultation to all of our clients, so contact our office at 609-587-1144, or fill out this online form.

 Frequently Asked Questions About Sex Crime Charges in New Jersey